EllaKaye/basepenguins/README.md

 datasets, it isn’t simply a case of removing the call to `library(palmerpenguins)` and the script still running.

-This package will remove any calls to `library(palmerpenguins)` and replace long palmerpenguins variable names with the shorter R equivalents.
+This package will provide a function that will take a file or directory, remove any calls to `library(palmerpenguins)` and replace long palmerpenguins variable names with the shorter R equivalents.

 Note that the **palmerpenguins** package provides features that are not in R, such as vignettes and articles on the [package